Brilliantcrank/airbag-industries/content/about.md

 ---
-title: About Airbag Industries
+title: A giant bag of hot air...
 page_title: About
 description: A blunt voice in the world of interactive design.
 menu:
   navlinks:
     name: About
     weight: 2
-    identifier: about

 ---
 Airbag Industries is the personal website of Greg Storey.
 It started in 2002 and thus far has had a pretty good run.